thymetime/Module-12-React/README.md

-# 20 React: React Portfolio
+# 12 React: React Portfolio

+## Olyad's Portfolio

+As a software engineer and visual artist, I created a portfolio that showcases both of my passions while remaining intuitive and aesthetically appealing.

 ## Your Task